Philio/PreferenceCompatExtended/README.md

 ## Styling

-There are currently a number of bugs in the Google library, using the provided `PreferenceTheme` parent styles for your settings screen should provide a consistent experience on SDK 14+ devices and fallback styles on earlier versions.
+In your theme just set the `preferenceTheme` to the provided `PreferenceThemeOverlay`:

+    <item name="preferenceTheme">@style/PreferenceThemeOverlay</item>

+For SDK 14+ devices this inherits from `PreferenceThemeOverlay.v14.Material` and fixes a number of bugs that currently exist in the Google libraries.

 Some of the styling fixes were taken from or inspired by: https://github.com/Gericop/Android-Support-Preference-V7-Fix